hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   Finally, I tackled calculating the **error propagation**.
 My resulting values were around the final answers I predicted, especially the area.
 I will be frank and state that I do not understand how the error propogation formula for area was derived.
 - # Conclusion
   I enjoyed this lab, and it was refreshing to use Python for the first time in a long while.
 I can't say I enjoy using it, but it's hard not to appreciate how little has to be written.
-It's prone to developer error, unstable, and slow, but perfectly suited for fast statistical and mathematical computations.
+It's prone to developer error and slow, but perfectly suited for fast statistical and mathematical computations.
+I did not enjoy the table section, because I don't think it was properly explained how the error propo

+  I believe the theory was met satiably.

+  I did